 The Audit and Risk Committee is responsible for reporting on the Company's systems of internal, financial, and accounting controls.
-The Office Review Services Proprietary Limited ("ORS") provided accounting services to the Company for the period under review.
-The Committee is satisfied with the independence of ORS and the quality of the accounting work provided by them during the period under review.
-The Committee has accordingly considered the reports from external audit on such matters and is satisfied that both reports confirm the adequacy and effectiveness of the Group's systems of internal control and that there were no material breakdowns in the internal control during the financial year.
+The Office in Stellenbosch Proprietary Limited ("OS") provided accounting services to the Company for the period under review.
+The Committee is satisfied with the independence of OS and the quality of the accounting work provided by them during the period under review.
+The Committee has accordingly considered the management report from the external audit on such matters and is satisfied that the report confirm the adequacy and effectiveness of the systems of internal control and that there were no material breakdowns in the internal control during the financial year.